 With the age of the social media and the emergence of more technology, content marketing is the latest trending technique.
-Traditional advertising has displayed quick returns over the years, but with the rise of content as means to advertise, marketers are trying to change their ways.
+Traditional advertising has displayed quick returns over the years, but with the rise of content as a means to advertise, marketers are trying to change their ways.

-Display advertising has lost popularity due to ad blockers and other technologies that opt out advertising on browsers.
+Display advertising has lost popularity due to ad blockers and other technologies that opt-out advertising on browsers.

 As of August 2015, an approximate of 200 million people use ad blockers on their devices and counting.

 Customers have become more inclined not only on brands that are visually appealing but brands that have worthwhile content.
 Due to this, many companies are now investing in content marketing.
 Companies have realized that any extravagant marketing automation software or PR campaign won’t be of any use if customers are not engaged and reached.
 It may be difficult to generate high-quality content, but rest assured that this will be worth it in the long run.

 One study stated that there is at least 7.8 times more traffic in websites that provide quality content than others that don’t.

 This means that customers like to be more aware of the products or services that are available and this became a game changer to marketers.
 Content marketing has been helping businesses succeed as customers continue to rely on their information.

 So, what can you do to humanize your content marketing to be more engaging to your customers?